StatisticsHealthEconomics/blendR/cran-comments.md

 ❯ checking for future file timestamps ...
 NOTE unable to verify current time

-❯ checking for unstated dependencies in vignettes ...
-NOTE 'library' or 'require' call not declared from: 'survHEhmc'

 0 errors ✔ | 0 warnings ✔ | 2 notes ✖

 * This is a first release.

-* survHEhmc is not available on CRAN and so is Suggested.
-It is loaded conditionally in the vignettes.
+* survHEhmc and INLA are not available on CRAN and so are Suggested.
+They are loaded conditionally in the vignettes.